rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 Ceiling Fan:

-`has_ceiling_fan` (bool): Indicator for whether a ceiling fan is the unit.
-This simulation feature only takes on two values, one of which is `None` , so we decided to code it as an indicator.
+`has_ceiling_fan` (bool): Indicator for whether a ceiling fan is in the unit.
+This simulation feature only takes on two values, one of which is `None`, so we decided to code it as an indicator.

-Clothes Dryer: _Note in ResStock 2024, the usage portion of this feature is split into a new variable._
+Clothes Dryer: *Note in ResStock 2024, the usage portion of this feature is split into a new variable.*

 `clothes_dryer_fuel` (str): Fuel type of the clothes dryer.
 This simulation feature contains presence, fuel and usage percentage, but we just extract fuel and presence since usage percentage for appliances is completely determined by “Usage Level”.

-Clothes Washer: _Note in ResStock 2024, the usage portion of this feature is split into a new variable._
+Clothes Washer: *Note in ResStock 2024, the usage portion of this feature is split into a new variable.*

 `clothes_washer_efficiency` (str): Fuel type of the clothes washer.
 This simulation feature includes presence, efficiency, and usage percentage, but we just extract the efficiency and presence to create a 3 level category, since usage percentage for appliances is completely determined by “Usage Level”.

-Cooking Range: _Note in ResStock 2024, the usage portion of this feature is split into a new variable._
+Cooking Range: *Note in ResStock 2024, the usage portion of this feature is split into a new variable.*

 `cooking_range_fuel` (str): Fuel type of the cooking range.
 This simulation feature includes both fuel and usage percentage, but we just extract fuel since usage percentage for appliances is completely determined by “Usage Level”.